Ecosystem Architecture#

 Hardware Infrastructure#

-The hardware design for the Enterprise AI Factory prioritizes scalability and elasticity, facilitating horizontal scaling of compute with NVIDIA Blackwell GPUs, networking with Spectrum-X, and services using Enterprise ready Kubernetes Platform.
+The hardware design for the Enterprise AI Factory prioritizes scalability and elasticity, facilitating horizontal scaling of compute with NVIDIA Blackwell GPUs, infrastructure and advanced security acceleration with NVIDIA BlueField DPUs, optimized networking with Spectrum-X Ethernet, and services using Enterprise ready Kubernetes Platform.
 This state-of- art hardware ensures performance for achieving the necessary latency and throughput for real-time inference and complex agent interactions.
 GPU resource optimization is achieved by leveraging effective scheduling, utilization, and management of high-density GPU resources.

 Accelerated Computing Platform#

 Enterprise AI, particularly for complex agentic systems, demands substantial computational resources that challenge traditional data center capabilities.
 Agentic systems execute diverse workloads, from sequential task processing and logical reasoning to parallel data analysis and model inference.
-This operational diversity requires a balanced computing architecture that effectively utilizes CPUs for control, orchestration, and serial tasks, alongside GPUs for massively parallel computations inherent in AI model training, inference, and complex data manipulation.
+This operational diversity requires a balanced computing architecture that effectively utilizes CPUs for control, orchestration, and serial tasks, DPUs for infrastructure acceleration and advanced security and GPUs for massively parallel computations inherent in AI model training, inference, and complex data manipulation.

-Accelerated computing platforms, integrating powerful GPUs, CPUs, alongside high-speed networking, all optimized via specialized software stacks, provide the necessary performance and efficiency for these demanding workloads.
+Accelerated computing platforms, integrating powerful GPUs, CPUs, DPUs alongside high-speed networking, all optimized via specialized software stacks, provide the necessary performance, efficiency, and security for these demanding workloads.
 This approach yields significant improvements in processing speed and energy efficiency over CPU-centric computing.

-With the following NVIDIA Blackwell accelerated computing platforms in the NVIDIA Enterprise AI Factory Design Guide, enterprises can unlock the full potential of AI in their data center infrastructure, from accelerating simulations and data analysis to enabling real-time generative design and visualization.
+The NVIDIA Enterprise AI Factory Design Guide is designed for compatibility with multiple accelerated computing platforms based on the NVIDIA Blackwell architecture.
+With support for infrastructure based upon RTX PRO™ 4500 Blackwell Server Edition, RTX PRO™ 6000 Blackwell Server Edition, or HGX™ B200/B300, enterprises can unlock the full potential of AI in their data center infrastructure, from accelerating simulations and data analysis to enabling real-time generative design and visualization.

 As detailed in NVIDIA Enterprise RA’s, these systems are built on NVIDIA-Certified System servers, designed for optimal performance.
 For inference-focused platforms, selection criteria prioritize these characteristics: